sonofspades/tic-tac-toe/libraries/glfw/README.md

 guide](https://www.glfw.org/docs/latest/moving.html) for moving to the GLFW 3 API.

-GLFW exists because of the contributions of [many people](CONTRIBUTORS.md) around the world, whether by reporting bugs, providing community support, adding features, reviewing or testing code, debugging, proofreading docs, suggesting features or fixing bugs.

 ## Compiling GLFW

 GLFW is written primarily in C99, with parts of macOS support being written in